ccraven9/c-trader/README.md

 Run `npm run local` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 The node server will run at `http://127.0.0.1:3000/` and a response can be viewed in the browser by accessing `/get-cards`

+Alternativley, you can run `ng serve` to only run the UI, and navigate to `http://localhost:4200/`

 ## Code scaffolding